onthetunnel/Binance-Arbitrage-Bot/README.md

 # results

 The bot was earning about .3 ETH a day, from Jan - May of this year.
 When it stopped earning, it was very sudden, one day to the next.
 Currently, I'm not running it myself, though could still eke out a profit in periods of exceptional volatility with `expected_roi` set very high (over .004).
+Also, much of the code could be used for a bot executing a different strategy.

+Consider donating if you find any of this useful.

+ETH: 0x4da564118a8585fd6e63a7c0066d51e7a16464d5
+BTC: 146qGfUuk4Ts6avXvKh1aZer2i7b7Ey21e
+LTC: LZdiBF9CkrPKL5njV22bmADKuuhhm5ZTQS